 He is a member of the American, Massachusetts, and Boston bar associations, the American Trial Lawyers Association, the American Bankruptcy Institute, and the Risk Management Association.

-Victor was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2023 in the field of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+Victor was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2024 in the field of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law and Litigation—Bankruptcy.
 Victor has been listed in Best Lawyers since 2016.

 Victor has been consistently ranked as one of the top 25 bankruptcy lawyers in the country by The Deal.
 He has also been recognized as a “Super Lawyer” in Bankruptcy & Creditor/Debtor Rights based on a peer-review survey by Boston magazine.